PeterBarboza/host-with-nginx-as-proxy-example/CONFIGURE-FROM-SCRATCH.md

 ## Configure Nginx proxy

-### Create a template file with your nginx server desired configuration
+### Create a template file with your nginx server's desired configuration

-If you want, you can get a copy of the [example.com.br](./example.com.br) file located on the root of this repository.
+If you want, you can get a copy of the [example.com.br](./example.com.br) file located at the root of this repository.

 ### Move/Copy the Nginx configuration file to inside your website configuration